rodrigoparente/ml-vulns-classification/README.md

-# Vulnerability Risk Classification using ML
+# A Vulnerability Risk Assessment Methodology Using Active Learning

 The code from this repository is responsible to test four different machine learning techniques in the vulnerability risk classification problem.
 The techniques tested are: